ONSdigital/sdc-int-common/event-publisher/README.md

-# Census Integration Event Publisher
+# ONS SDC Integrations Event Publisher
-This project contains a utility class for creating and publishing Rabbit AMQP Census events of any type
+This project contains a utility class for creating and publishing SDC Rabbit AMQP events of any type

 ## Copyright
-Copyright (C) 2019 Crown Copyright (Office for National Statistics)
+Copyright (C) 2021 Crown Copyright (Office for National Statistics)